tmtsoftware/icd/icd-git/README.md

 the apis and icds subdirectories (The default value is also https://github.com/tmt-icd).
 You could override this URI in order to test making releases without actually publishing them on the official Git repository.

+Note that these options / system properties will work for both the icd-git and icdwebserver applications.

 Example Command Line Usage
 --------------------------